10878749/8bit_sequencer/README.md

 + The drum beats are already set to a suitable volume by a series of tests and all the notes of the synthesizer are from the G Major major pentatonic scale, which is a very harmonious scale.
 + That means you don't need any compositional skills to create a catchy loop!
 Even the random patterns can surprise you easily!
 + Just a little tip: Do not get greedy and turn on too many buttons.
 (But of course, you can give it a try).

+# Implementation Details

+## Tech Stack
++ Language: HTML, CSS, JavaScript
++ Environment: Node.js
++ Libraries/Frameworks: Tone.js(to generate the sounds of the synthesizer), Express.js(web framework for server)
++ Other tools: Webpack(for bundling assets)

+## File Organization
++ public/: The folder containing all the static resources that are used to render the page.
+  + assets/: The folder containing the static images that are used.
+  + samples/: The folder containing the audio samples for the drum part of the sequencer.
+  + scripts/: The folder containign the JavaScript files that are used for the web interactivity.
+    + *main.js*: The main entry point of the web application.
+    + *modal.js*: The codes handling the interactions of the instruction part of the web application.
+    + *sequencer.js*: The codes that implement the main function of the web application.
+      + 'Synthesizer': This class is responsible for creating a polyphonic synthesizer using the Tone.js library.
+      + 'Sampler': This class sets up audio samples that are played back when triggered.
+      + 'Player': This class acts as a manager that decides whether to play a note from the 'Synthesizer' or a sample 'from' the Sampler based on the sound key that it receives.
+      It also includes a parser function to get the sound key from a click event.
+      + 'Randomizer': This class is responsible for the random function.
+It generates a random sequence of button pressed.
+It also randomizes the tempo (BPM).
+      + 'Grid': This class handles the visual aspects of the grid on the webpage.
+It sets up the grid buttons and other visual elements.
+It also listens to button clicks to toggle the "turned-on" state and includes methods for clearing and setting example sequences.
+      + 'Sequencer': This is the main class tying everything together.
+It initializes the grid and player, and controls the timing for when to trigger notes or samples.
+It listens to the play and stop button, starting or stopping the sequence of sounds.
+  + styles/: The folder containing the CSS styling file of the web application/
+  + *index.html*: The main page file of the web application.
++ node_modules: The folder to storing the project's dependencies.
++ *index.js*: The file setting up a web server using the Express.js framework.
++ *package.json*:  The manifest file that's central project used for managing dependencies and scripts.
++ *webpack.config.js*: The file used for bundling assets.

 #### Author
 + Wenjia Luo 10878749 PoliMi